BeethovensWerkstatt/facsimile-explorer/README.md

 cd facsimile-explorer
 ```

+**Note:** *The thulemeier library is planned to be published on npm in the future.
+Once published, cloning the repository locally will no longer be necessary, as it can be installed directly via* `npm install thulemeier`.

 ### 2. Fork data repositories

 Fork the following repositories to your own GitHub account (needed to save changes):

 - <https://github.com/BeethovensWerkstatt/data>
 - <https://github.com/BeethovensWerkstatt/data-cache>

+**IMPORTANT:**

+1. Make sure to fork both repositories, as the facsimile-explorer uses the `data-cache` repository
+   to store temporary data when saving changes to the main `data` repository.
+2. The data repository contains GitHub Actions that automatically update the `data-cache` repository
+   when changes are pushed to `data`.
+   * Ensure that GitHub Actions are enabled in your forked repositories.
+   * The Action in the `data` repository must point to your forked `data-cache` repository.
+     You can check this in the file **`.github/workflows/render-transcriptions.yml`** in the `data` repository.
+     In the step **`Checkout cache repository`**, ensure that the `repository` field points to your forked `data-cache` repository.

+   *If you do not want to use the automatic update feature, you can disable or remove this workflow.*
+3. The workflows **`.github/workflows/trigger_api_dev.yml`** and
+   **`.github/workflows/trigger_api_main.yml`** in the `data` repository
+   are used to trigger updates to an external API (if configured).
+   You should **remove these workflows** to prevent unintended API calls from your forked repository.

 ### 3. Configure data repository